minerllabs/minerl/docs/source/index.rst

 with the videogame Minecraft.

 Started as a research project at Carnegie Mellon University, MineRL aims to assist in the develpment of various aspects of artificial intelligence within Minecraft.

-We develop :code:`minerl` in our spare time, `please consider supporting us on Patreon`_

-.. _please consider supporting us on Patreon: https://www.patreon.com/wguss_imushroom

 .. toctree::
    :caption: Tutorials and Guides